 Reunion

-Please read below about my successful reunion, if you are interested in possibly joining future ones (we do some through our facebook page) please click on the face book icon to join our Chandris Lines face book page with 4,000 members.
+Please read below about my successful reunion, if you are interested in possibly joining future ones (we do some through our facebook page) please click on the face book icon to join our Chandris Lines face book page with 5,000 members and growing.

 In October 2004 myself and Roy Stevens embarked on a mission, remember this is 2004, there was no social media as we have now, limited internet interaction etc. We had local newspapers involved, radio talk back interviews, state newspapers and magazines.
 All trying to spread the word on our behalf, it was a big call and we did not know what to expect.